gokaran-dev/FIFO/README.md

 - It decrements on a valid read operation.
 - It remains unchanged when both operations happen simultaneously or when neither is valid.

-This logic ensures the FIFO never overflows or underflows, while enabling concurrent read/write support when the FIFO is neither full nor empty.
+This logic ensures the FIFO never overflows or underflows, while enabling *potential* concurrent read/write support when the FIFO is neither full nor empty.

 #### Operation Encoding